marcellbarsony/marcellbarsony.github.io/content/2024-06-14-portswigger-directory-traversal.md

 ![directory-traversal](/pictures/articles/directory-traversal/directory-traversal.svg)

-Directory traversal (path traversal) vulnerabilities enable attackers to read arbitrary files (e.g.: application source code, credentials and other  other sensitive data) on the web application server.
+Directory traversal (or path traversal) vulnerabilities enable attackers to read arbitrary files (e.g.: application source code, credentials and other  other sensitive data) on the web application server.
 These vulnerabilities exist when applications don't handle user-supplied input properly in the file paths.
 By